jaeyonglee3/jaeyonglee3/README.md

 ## 🌱 About me
 - Currently studying Computer Science at the University of Toronto
+- Interested in all things software and CS!
+From full-stack development to ML/AI and HCI.

 ## 📬 How to Reach Me!
 - Email: jaeyong.lee@mail.utoronto.ca